dudolavida/dudolavida.github.io/_posts/2021-03-03-Pockets-of-Magic.md

 walking towards a road works with a [trench rammer][id] in operation.
 While walking past, I catch a construction worker grinning at me.
 A few steps later I turn my head: the construction worker has stopped what he was doing and is approaching the trench rammer.
 He climbs on and his friend operates it, his whole body is vibrating and he's beaming at me with impish glee 🤣

 sitting on the pond edge looking at the wriggling pond plankton, enjoying the sun.
-Marvelling at the swan crossing the pond towards me, waiting within biting distance.
+Marvelling at the swan crossing the pond towards me, and curiously waiting within biting distance.

 #### February 2021